Fanris/PySched/README.md

 	5. Rename it to 'pysched.rsa'
 	6. Create a working directory for the PySchedClient
 	7. Start the Client with the path to the working directory as first parameter

-### User-Interface:  ###
-	1. Copy the PySched user interface anywhere on your machine
-	2. Install the PySched-UI
-	3. Get the servers private key from your administrator.
-	4. Start the user interface with the following parameters
-		- --key=Path/To/PrivateKey
-		- --user=Your username (optional)
-		- ui (to start the "graphical" UI)